Kerne Logo

 Can you verify Magic Internet Money (MIM) reserves yourself?

 Issued by Abracadabra.money.
-It is not an audit, a rating, or a solvency opinion, and MIM appearing here is not an endorsement.
 "Attestor-optional" describes the structure of the verification, not the quality of the issuer.

 Reproduce the supply read yourself